Analysing Politics from an empirical-analytical Perspective

 For those who wish to stay in academia, the WiSo Faculty offers its own PhD programme through the Cologne Graduate School.

-The Political Science department also closely cooperates with the Max Planck International Research School on the Social and Political Constitution of the Economy.
+The Institute for Political Science and European Affairs also closely cooperates with the Max Planck International Research School on the Social and Political Constitution of the Economy.
 Former graduates have embarked on PhD programmes at renowned universities such as the London School of Economics and Political Sciences or the European University Institute in Florence.
 Some have become professors themselves, for example at the University of Konstanz, the University of Düsseldorf or the University of Innsbruck.

 Additionally, we offer career perspectives workshops specifically for political science students, during which you will be able to meet potential future employers.